nhsuk/sexual-health-information-etl/README.md

 As the application is being developed, every Pull Request has its own test environment automatically built and deployed to.

-Every environment apart from the one we want the public to access requires basic authentication to access.
-The username and password are not secret, in fact they are included within environment variable table below.
-The intention with the authentication challenge is to prevent people whom may stumble across the site and not realise it is for testing, it also prevents access by search engines and other bots.

 ## Environment variables